Unsalted Butter Substitutes

 If you're looking for an unsalted butter substitute because you want to make a recipe dairy-free or vegan, here are some options to consider.
 Keep in mind that these substitutes will introduce new flavors to the recipe, and may also change the texture of the finished dish.

 - Vegetable shortening—Replace measure for measure.
-For baking, this would be preferred as it's likely to best preserve the consistency of the finished product.
+For baking, this would be preferred as it's likely to preserve the consistency of the finished product best.

 - Vegetable oil—Use 7/8 cup for each cup of unsalted butter called for.
 This is not a good choice for baking; since it will change the consistency of the baked goods.